mapbender/mapbender-documentation/en/functions/search/search_router.rst

      :scale: 80

 The SearchRouter needs access to the database where the search tables are.
 You have to define a new database configuration to be able to connect with the geo database.
-Read more about this at http://doc.mapbender.org/en/book/database.html
+Read more about this at `database <../../customization/database.html>`_.

 **Note**: For the use of the below-described search the digitizer tables can be used.
 The SQL to create the tables can be found at :doc:`digitizer`.